What is ISO 9000?

 ISO 9000:2015 Quality management systems – Fundamentals and vocabulary is part of that series.
 It explains the basics of quality management systems and provides definitions for the terminology used in the 9000 series.
 It does not contain any requirements therefore, an organization cannot be ISO 9000 certified.

 ISO 9000 Certified: The Myth

 “ISO 9000 Certified” is technically incorrect as ISO 9000 does not have requirements.
 “ISO Certified” is also incorrect, as it does not state the ISO standard to which you are certified.
 (See Steps to ISO 9001 certification) It is common to use these terms, but it is only correct to say “ISO 9001 Certified”, and ISO has rules about how you can publicize your certification.

 So What is ISO 9000 Exactly?

-Learn about the ISO 9000 Family of Standards, including these:
+Learn about the other standards in the ISO 9000 series:

 - ISO 9001:2015 Quality Management Systems – Requirements

 - ISO 9002 – Guidelines for the application of ISO 9001:2015

 - ISO 9004 – Managing for the sustained success of an organization, provides guidelines for sustaining QMS success through evaluation and performance improvement.